FlexAgrume/fm-profil-card-component/README.md

 ## The challenge

-The challenge was to build out this profile card component and get it looking as close to the design as possible.
+The challenge was to build out a profile card component and get it looking as close to the design provided as possible.

 I could use any tools I want to help me complete the challenge